 "Welfare for all".
 Politics in the modern mass democracy is much about to gain advantages at the expense of others.
 Photo Allan Ohms.

-All groups in the modern mass democracy maneuver and position themselves to gain economic benefits at the expense of others.
+All groups in modern mass democracy maneuver and position themselves to gain economic advantage at the expense of others.
+The political left wants "the rich" to pay, students want higher SU, parents want free kindergartens, pensioners want higher pension checks, and so the game continues back and forth ad infinitum.

-Most voters unconsciously form their political attitudes based on their feelings.
-Women use the election as a weapon against the enemy of feminism, the evil white men; they go to the polls determined to show them that they should not decide everything!
-Left-wing voters use the election action to take down the rich.
-All men are competing for the love of women, and male voters may feel an unconscious aversion to a candidate, who is a man in his prime - because he is a rival.
+But there are other feelings than patriotism.
+Women use the act of suffrage as a weapon against the enemy of feminism, the evil white men; they go to the polls determined to show them that they should have to decide everything!
+Left-leaning voters use the act of voting to target the rich.
+All men rival for women's love, and male voters may feel an unconscious dislike for a candidate, who is a man in his prime - because he is a rival.

 Ordinary voters are anxious; they dearly wish that everything will continue as it always has done.
 That's why it is so effective to stamp political opponents as far right or left.
 Most voters are ready to accept any argument, telling them that everything will remain as before, no matter how bad and illogical it is.

-If one imagines that in 1944 or the spring of 1945 a referendum had been held in Denmark about whether there should be resistance or not against the German occupation, there would probably have been a significant majority to reject any resistance.
+If one imagines that in 1944 or the spring of 1945 there had been a referendum on whether or not there should be a resistance struggle or not, then there would have been a safe majority to reject the resistance struggle, because the majority of the population did not want violence and trouble.

-The individual can be an excellent decision maker in everything concerning his private life, finances and career, but when it comes to political choices, he will often decide impulsively without deeper rational considerations.
-He may unwittingly rely on whether the candidate seems sympathetic and if he says the right things that he has heard before in school and in the media.
+The individual can be an excellent decision-maker in everything that concerns his private life, finances and career, but when it comes to political choices, he will often decide impulsively without deeper rational considerations - because he does not believe that it will directly affect his career and private life.
+He may unconsciously note whether the candidate seems likable and whether he says the right things that he has heard before at school and in the media.

 The rational voter is a myth.
 From Woodgate's View - The Irrational Voter - drawing by Dan Berger.